da-revo/genPassportScore/readme.md

  Since most rankings of passports are dogshit, I have created a ranking system based on the relevance ( based on GDP ) of the countries that each country's civilian passport grants easy access to.

- *Does visa on arrival to China matter more to you than visa free access to *
+ *Does visa on arrival to China matter more to you than visa free access to Samoa, The Gambia and Liberia?*

+ If yes, you've come to the right place !
+ If not, you can go suck a fat one.
+Tschüss. :)

 ## How it works